wbigger/domato-timer/README.md

 That's all!
 Enjoy!

+## Tips
+If you want to align the shown number of the current pomodoro with your daily counter, at the very beginning of a pomodoro you can press multiple time the A button.
+Note however that if you press the same button during a pomodoro, the counter will be *not* increased, because restarting a running pomodoro makes it void, according with the official recommendations.

 ## Source code
 You can find the javascript source code of this project in the src folder.
 This is a screenshot of how the block editor looks like: